Congratulations on the birth of your child and a gift from God.

-Parents and Godparents are required to attend baptismal catechesis at St. Pius X or at another parish.
-We offer baptismal catechesis in English and Spanish every 1st Saturday of the Month.
+Parents and Godparents are required to attend baptismal catechesis before reserving a date.
+Our Baptismal Preparation Class takes place on the first Saturday of the month, 9:30am-11:00am in the St. Ignatius Room.
 Parents and Godparents who have recently participated in baptismal catechesis (within 3 years) are not required to attend again, but are encouraged to attend as an opportunity to deepen their understanding of the sacrament.
+To sign up for the class, click here.

 Following baptism, it is the responsibility of the parents to raise the child in the faith and ensure the child’s formal religious education.